will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 1. **The return value depends only on the arguments passed in.**

     A pure function must not depend on the value of any variable external to the function.
+Note that it is acceptable for a pure function to depend on a constant external to the function.

 2. **No side effects.**